Code switching revisited: Low-overhead magic state preparation using color codes: Simulation

 \section{Simulation}

-The protocol described in Section~\ref{sec:protocol} uses $22$ data qubits and $16$ ancilla qubits.
-If the ancilla qubits are reused, it is possible to reduce the ancilla qubit requirements to $4$, which is bottlenecked by the flag circuit in Fig.~\ref{fig:3_Z_stab_Steane}.
+The protocol described in Sec.~\ref{sec:protocol} uses $22$ data qubits and $16$ ancilla qubits.
+If the ancilla qubits are reused, it is possible to reduce the ancilla qubit requirements to four, which is bottlenecked by the flag circuit in Fig.~\ref{fig:3_Z_stab_Steane}.
 Even so, an exact \emph{mixed state} simulation of $26$ qubits is challenging.

 As such, we resort to a Monte Carlo sampling-based approach.
 We keep track of the Pauli errors, which after passing through $\bar{T}$, become Clifford errors.
-Thus by studying an \emph{ensemble} of circuits, each suffering from a random Clifford error, we can simulate the performance of our protocol.
-This is a novel simulation technique akin to an extended stabilizer simulator, which effectively incorporates the non-Clifford $T$-gate.
+Thus, by studying an \emph{ensemble} of circuits, each suffering from a random Clifford error, we can simulate the performance of our protocol.
+This is a simulation technique akin to an extended stabilizer simulator, which effectively incorporates the non-Clifford $T$ gate.

 To incorporate the stochastic Clifford errors into the simulation, we first initialize the noisy logical plus state $|\bar{+}\rangle$ in the qRM code as in Fig.~\ref{fig:logical_circuit} and extract the Pauli error frame $P$,